Eric Fossum: Academic career

-Eric R. Fossum was a member of the Electrical Engineering faculty at Columbia University from 1984 to 1990.
+During the 4th year of his PhD, Fossum became an acting instructor at Yale University.
+After graduating Yale, Fossum became a member of the Electrical Engineering faculty at Columbia University from 1984 to 1990.
 At Columbia University, he and his students performed research on CCD focal-plane image processing and high speed III-V CCDs.
-In 1990, Dr. Fossum joined the NASA Jet Propulsion Laboratory, California Institute of Technology and managed JPL’s image sensor and focal-plane technology research and advanced development.
+In 1990, Fossum left his university professorship and joined the NASA Jet Propulsion Laboratory, California Institute of Technology to manage JPL's image sensor and focal-plane technology research and advanced development.

-In 2007 he sponsored, in part, the Trinity College Fire-Fighting Robot Contest, aimed at increasing innovation and invention in the world of robotics.
+In 2007 he co-sponsored the Trinity College Fire-Fighting Robot Contest, aimed at increasing innovation and invention in the world of robotics.